Carpet Moss is one of the most sought-after ground covers

 Both its vibrant green color and its soft texture (hence the name "carpet") make it a stand-out.
 A well-established bed of carpet moss is one of the closest things you will ever find to a natural picnic blanket: soft and comfortable to lie on, and resilient enough to take it.
 But they also form a beautiful counterpoint to rock gardens or tree groves.
 There is a long tradition of using carpet mosses in, for instance, Zen gardens: their smoothness and stillness impart a sort of tranquility which rustling grasses do not.

-Descended from aquatic plants, mosses have no roots, and this allows them to grow over terrain that other plants cannot (such as solid rock faces).
+Carpet Moss has no roots, and this allows it to grow over terrain that other plants cannot (such as solid rock faces)

 In the wild, carpet moss tends to increase on stream beds, around trees, and among rocks.
 It prefers a relatively well-shaded and moist environment, though once established, carpet moss can tolerate a broader range of conditions.
 In particular, Hypnum species are not picky about their soil substrate: they can grow on a solid block of granite.